netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-use-cases.md

 -  **Maximum Segment Size (MSS)**: MSS of a single TCP segment.
 This value depends on the MTU setting on intermediate routers and end clients.
 A value of 1460 corresponds to an MTU of 1500.

-    The following is a sample annotation of TCP profile to enable MSS on the Ingress Citrix ADC:
+    The following is a sample annotation of TCP profile to enable MSS on the Ingress Netscaler:

         ingress.citrix.com/frontend_tcpprofile: '{"mss" : "1460", "maxPktPerMss" : "512"}